patricioarena/Firmador-Xades/Firmador/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `https://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `ng build lib-digitalsignature --prod` at the end of the build and use` ng serve` normally.
+Navigate to `https://localhost:4200/home`.